The connectedness of Sierpi\'nski sponges with rotational and reflectional components and associated graph-directed systems: The intersection problem I: Creating auxiliary graphs

 \subsection{An induction process to determine terminated edges}

-Recall our previous remark that the drawing of the intersecting graph for attractors in $\R^d$ relies on the solution of the problem in lower dimensional spaces $\R,\ldots,\R^{d-1}$.
+Recall our previous remark that the drawing of the intersection graph for attractors in $\R^d$ depends on the solution of the problem in lower dimensional spaces $\R,\ldots,\R^{d-1}$.
 Toward this end, we need the following observation.

-For any face $P$ of $[0,1]^d$ with $1\leq\dim P\leq d-1$, there is a $0$-$1$ vector $\alpha=(a_1,\ldots,a_s)$ and a sequence $m_1<\cdots<m_s$ such that \eqref{eq:P-def} holds, where $s=d-\dim P$.
+For any face $P$ of $[0,1]^d$ with $1\leq\dim P\leq d-1$, there is a $0$-$1$ vector $\alpha=(a_1,\ldots,a_s)$ and a sequence $1\leq m_1<\cdots<m_s \leq d$ such that \eqref{eq:P-def} holds, where $s=d-\dim P$.
 We denote by $h_P$ the natural projection from $\R^d$ to $\R^{\dim P}$ given by